 - Put the bowl in the refrigerator to chill.

 - Arrange toasted bread on a plate.
-Put the chilled cherry tomato mix on top.
+Take the chilled cherry tomato mix out of the refrigerator, mix it a little bit again, then place it on top of warm crunchy bread.